FerasHamam/Dynamic-Resource-Control-Experiment/InterferenceSender/README.md

 vim intervals.txt
 ```

-2. If you have created 3 noise files, specify 3 numbers in the file.
+2. If you have created 3 noise files, specify 3 numbers (the metric is seconds) in the file.
 For example:
 ```sh
 10 20 30
 ```